JayNewstrom/recipes/content/farmers-market-quinoa-salad.md

 - 2 tablespoons dried basil
 - 8 tablespoons lemon juice
 - 4 tablespoons olive oil
+- 2 teaspoons salt, more or less to taste
-- 2 tablespoons salt and pepper, more or less to taste
+- 2 teaspoons pepper, more or less to taste
 {{% /ingredients %}}

 {{% instructions %}}